 Suddenly his shoulders slumped.
 “Oh,” he said into the phone, then turned to me with obvious disappointment.
 “Well, your VISA seems to be OK.”
 Now I felt guilty about that.

 Back in the room, smarting from the embarrassment of bad credit, I stared at the computer.
 It seemed a window into another world — a world of passion and intrigue, information and technology.
 In that world I could flit freely from fantasy to fantasy; in this, I could be humiliated by a sneering motel clerk.
 The choice was clear.

 I signed back on and prowled Dataspace until sunrise.

-Online Culture: Here, decades later, it is difficult to express just how radical a social transformation was taking place… well beneath the radar of the general public.
-When people met and fell in love via computer network, it was a rarity, and the first known marriage of non-local people who met online occurred in 1983… about the same time I was pedaling south and shifting my sense of home to this thing I called “Dataspace.”
-The kinds of steamy scenes I have described were a sort of open secret among online denizens (and embarrassing to the network companies, though undoubtedly profitable at $5-6/hour!).
+Online Culture: Decades later, it is difficult to express just how radical a social transformation was taking place… well beneath the radar of the general public.
+When people met and fell in love via the network, it was a rarity, and the first known marriage of non-local people who met online occurred in 1983… about the same time I was pedaling south and shifting my sense of home to this thing I called “Dataspace.”
+The kinds of steamy scenes I have described were an open secret among online denizens (and embarrassing to the network companies, though undoubtedly profitable at $5-6/hour!).

 You must log in to post a comment.